UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/README.md

 Ok, that's a lot of stuff and I suspect it does not yet hold much meaning until you see it in practise.
 For this, we need a simple example to illustrate all the key points.

-## Part 1 - The Wise Sayings Application and Familiar Code
+# The "Wise Sayings" Application

 Like the examples before it, the example that is developed in this section is also trivially simple.
 This is on purpose.

+> Anticipate the difficult by managing the easy.
+Lao Tzu

 It starts with the familiar MVC architecture, and is evolved incrementally to a testable MVVM archirecture with Model data being pulled from the cloud (Azure Function).
 Although the resulting MVVM mode is longer and possibly overkill for such a simple application, it is hopefully illustrative.
 You can then apply it yourself to more real-world applications that scale beyond the trivial.

-> Anticipate the difficult by managing the easy.
-Lao Tzu
+## Part 1 - Start with Familiar Code

+We begin with using a coding style that most people new to Xamarin are familiar with.
+It follows the pattern used in the BMI application.
+Creating event handlers to update the UI state and model data.

 All the code is available on the GitHub site.
 It is **strongly suggested** you open and examine each example as we progress.